Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Methods

 \subsubsection{Equations of state}

-In our simulation sample, we consider six finite temperature, composition dependent \acp{EOS}, namely: LS220 \citep{Lattimer:1991nc}, SLy4 \citep{Douchin:2001sv,daSilvaSchneider:2017jpg}, DD2 \citep{Typel:2009sy,Hempel:2009mc}, SFHo \citep{Steiner:2012xt}, BHB$\Lambda\phi$ \citep{Banik:2014qja}, and BLh \citep{Logoteta:2020yxf}.
+In our simulation sample, we consider six finite temperature, composition dependent \acp{EOS}, namely: LS220 \citep{Lattimer:1991nc}, SLy4 \citep{Douchin:2001sv, daSilvaSchneider:2017jpg}, DD2 \citep{Typel:2009sy, Hempel:2009mc}, SFHo \citep{Steiner:2012xt}, BHB$\Lambda\phi$ \citep{Banik:2014qja}, and BLh \citep{Logoteta:2020yxf}.
 They are widely used in the literature on \ac{BNS} mergers and are broadly consistent with current constraints, including astrophysical constraints derived from \ac{GW} observations \citep{TheLIGOScientific:2017qsa, Abbott:2018exr, LIGOScientific:2019fpa, Abbott:2020uma, De:2018uhw}.
 The above \acp{EOS} satisfy properties of symmetric nuclear matter at saturation density.
 They also provide values for the symmetry energy and its slope in agreement with recent experimental estimates \citep{Tsang:2012se, Lattimer:2012xj}, with the possible exception of PREX II results \cite{PREX:2021umo} that reported a quite large value of the slope of the symmetry energy at saturation density.
 The matter modelled by these \acp{EOS} is composed of neutron, protons, electrons, positrons and photons.
-One of them, namely BHB$\Lambda\phi$, also includes the additional degree of freedom represented by $\Lambda$-hyperons.
+One of them, namely BHB$\Lambda\phi$, also includes $\Lambda$-hyperons.
+In all our \acp{EOS} we do not take into account the presence of muons.
+They would lead to a slight softening of the \ac{EOS} and their correct inclusion in the \ac{EOS} may be important to describe the emission spectrum of neutrinos in a more accurate way.
+This task is left for future work.

 The LS220 and SLy4 \acp{EOS} are based on a non-relativistic liquid drop model with a Skyrme-like interaction.
 This model includes surfaces effects and considers in the low density region an ideal classical gas formed by $\alpha$ particles and heavy nuclei.
 The latter are treated using the \ac{SNA}.
 The SLy4 \ac{EOS} employed in this work is constructed on the original Skyrme parametrisation proposed in Ref.~\citep{Douchin:2001sv} for cold nuclear matter.
 It is extended to finite temperature \citep{daSilvaSchneider:2017jpg}, employing an improved version of the LS220 framework that includes non-local isospin asymmetric terms, a better treatment of nuclear surface properties, and a more consistent treatment of heavy nuclei sizes.